mpokrass/PSYCH350/lecture_notes.md

 2nd chance: Serious crises, elites hoarded resources, 1.7 billion died from starvation, disease.

 RWA tends to spread, contagion.
 Trend that is increasing.
 RWA are less critical consumers of information.

+## Nov 11

+MAGA - nostalgic, restore greatness in the economy, especially in industrial communities.
+He also talked about investing in infrastructure.

+Tendency for white americans to see gains of opressed groups as losses for their groups.

+Black americans see not much change in bias against white americans.
+However white americans see escalating bias against them.
+White americans have a 0 sum view.
+See other groups being less opressed as more opression for them.

+-
+Sample of respondents were asked to indicate how they perceived the relative statuses of various groups.

+Interviewer provided a diagram of concentric circle and asked participants to depict the relative social power of groups.

+Most powerful group in innermost circle, and outward to depict increasing distance from power.

+Result: white americans losing status over time.
+Perceived group as losing ground relative to others over time.
+These people are significantly more likely to support Trump, Tea party, far right party (hypothetical).

+In Britain, these people support UKIP and BNP (right) compared to average British purpose.
+Perception of relative status lost.

+-
+social dominance theory

+Group based heirarchies.
+3 main types:

+- age based (adults dominate young): universal
+- gender based (patriatchy): universal
+- arbirary set (eg. castes, ethnic/racial groups, social classes): product of economic surplus

+Unregulated markets and criminal justice system function to perpetuate hierarchy.

+Audit study: see amount of additional money required in final car sale offers to various groups compared to white men.
+Black men end up paying 1300 more, black women 446 more, white women pay 215 more than white man.

+Another study: number of positive responses from job applications.
+White canadian and black west indian immigrant with same qualifiactions: white person much more responses.

+Another study, counted police stops in terms of race and gender.
+Black males are most likely to be stopped.

+Same study in Toronto, Kingston.
+Especially if blakc person in predominantly white area.

+Another study: when students starting at RMC not much difference between attitude towards outgroups in relationship to identification as military officer.
+In 4th year, more bias when strong identification as a military officer.

+__-- got bored, stopped taking notes, but there were details in the slides --__